 Glass windows reflect the community back upon itself, as we stop to window shop or simply grab a glance of ourselves and others passing by.
 They reflect the changes in the sky, the passing of day into night, and are like tiny altars to the seasons.
 Storefront window displays manifest our economic faith in our town.

-Looking closely at this month’s historic image and noting, in particular, the richness of the frontier window displays – I am in awe of our human endeavors captured so precisely on a glass plate by the photographer, Lee Picket.
+Looking closely at this month’s historic image and noting, in particular, the richness of the frontier window displays – I am in awe of our human endeavors captured so precisely on a glass plate by the photographer Lee Picket, who lived in Index.

 Stories inspired by these historic storefront windows display still present reflections of ourselves over a hundred years later.